Thursday, 12/11/2008

 Wings Of The Raven

-The weather was pretty decent.
-There was rain.
-And one night there was quite a wind storm.
-But we did have some gloriously sunny, faux-spring warmth.
-A fellow retreater snapped these pictures of Wings Of A Raven for me when the sun came out.
+A fellow retreater snapped these pictures of Wings Of A Raven for me when the sun came out on San Juan Island.
 (Thank you, again, fellow retreater!)

 I love this first picture because it almost shows how the colors shift in the light.
 See how it looks black across my back, but the left wing has flashes of blue on it?